Howdy to you!!

 Facts about grackles:

-1. A group of grackles are sometimes referred to as a flock
+1. A group of grackles is called a flock

 2. Grackles are omnivores.
-Omnivore means that they eat
+Omnivores means that they eat

 plants and meat sources for food.
-Some of the food grackles eat are berries,
+Some food grackles eat are berries,

 seeds, fruits, insects, frogs, mice, and eggs.